jjanus12/oad_hol/lab01.md

 **Private IP**: A private IPv4 address and related information for addressing an instance (for example, a hostname for DNS).

+**Availability Domain**: Your VCN resides in a single Oracle Cloud Infrastructure region.
+A region can have multiple availability domains (individual datacenters) to provide isolation and redundancy.

 Please review [Overview of Networking](https://docs.cloud.oracle.com/en-us/iaas/Content/Network/Concepts/overview.htm) to gain full understanding of the network components and their relationships, or take a look at this video:

 <div class="video-container">